 Dry, medium plus acid, pronounced tannin, high alcohol, medium plus body, pronounced intensity, long finish.

-Drink now, potential for ageing, under 25 years. — a year ago
+Drink now, potential for ageing, under 25 years. — 4 years ago